 Microbead Hair Extensions – Q & A

 - Can I sleep like I normally would?
 YES!
 I do everything as I normally would.
-You don’t even know these extensions are there.
+You don’t even know the extensions are there.

-- Do I need to use certain products for my hair extensions?
-No, but I would suggest asking your stylist which products she suggests as you should stay away from shampoos with oils or too many moisturizing agents.
+- Do I need to use certain shampoo & conditioner for my hair extensions?
+No, but I would suggest asking your stylist which products she suggests as you should stay away from shampoos with sulfates, oils, or too many moisturizing agents.
 Milkshake makes great products that are safe for hair extensions and they smell amazing.

 - Will it be noticeable to others that I have microbead hair extensions?
 No. The microbeads used are the same color as the hair you choose so everything will blend together.
 Depending on your hair there are also different ways your stylist can attach them.
 However, if your hair is exceptionally thin, your hairstylist might recommend another style of extensions such as DonnaBella.

 - What other types of hair extensions are there?
 Fusion, Tape-In, Sew-In (weave)

 - Can I brush my hair like normal?
 Yes.
 You just need to be careful around your scalp.
 For the top of my head I usually just tilt a bit to the side and brush.
 For the rest of my hair, I will usually just hold my hair at the nape of my neck and brush the rest.
 It’s very simple.

 - Can I use Hot Tools on my hair?
 YES!!!
-I use a blow dryer and wand (favorite wand here!) several times a week and my hair still stays healthy.
-Lately I’ve also been using this 3 barrel curling iron.
+I use a blow dryer and a wand (favorite wand here) several times per week and my hair still stays healthy.
+Lately, I’ve also been using this 3 barrel curling iron.
 If you do use hot tools though, I recommend using a heat protectant spray.
 This one is sulfate-free.